Conan O'Brien

-Conan Christopher O'Brien (born April 18, 1963) is an American television host, comedian and writer.
-He is best known for having hosted late-night talk shows, beginning with Late Night with Conan O'Brien (1993–2009) and The Tonight Show with Conan O'Brien (2009–2010) on the NBC television network, and Conan (2010–2021) on the cable channel TBS.
+Conan Christopher O'Brien (born April 18, 1963) is an American television host, comedian, writer, actor, and podcaster.
+He hosted several late-night talk shows, beginning with Late Night with Conan O'Brien (1993–2009) and The Tonight Show with Conan O'Brien (2009–2010) on the NBC television network, and Conan (2010–2021) on the cable channel TBS.
 Before his hosting career, O'Brien was a writer for the NBC sketch comedy series Saturday Night Live from 1988 to 1991, and the Fox animated sitcom The Simpsons from 1991 to 1993.
-He has hosted the podcast series Conan O'Brien Needs a Friend since 2018, and starred in the 2024 travel show Conan O'Brien Must Go on Max.
+He has hosted the podcast series Conan O'Brien Needs a Friend since 2018, and starred in the travel show Conan O'Brien Must Go on HBO Max since 2024.

-Born in Brookline, Massachusetts, O'Brien was raised in an Irish Catholic family.
-He served as president of The Harvard Lampoon while attending Harvard University, where he graduated with an AB degree in history and literature.
+Born in Boston, Massachusetts, O'Brien was raised in an Irish Catholic family.
+He served as president of The Harvard Lampoon while attending Harvard University, where he graduated with a degree in history and literature.
 He was a writer for the sketch comedy series Not Necessarily the News.
 After writing for several comedy shows in Los Angeles, he joined the writing staff of Saturday Night Live.
 O'Brien was a writer and producer for The Simpsons for two seasons until he was selected by Lorne Michaels and NBC to take over David Letterman's position as host of Late Night in 1993.
 Despite unfavorable reviews and threats of cancellation in the show's first years, O'Brien and the show developed and became highly regarded, earning a Primetime Emmy Award.
-He hosted Late Night for 16 years, and as of 2023 is still the longest-serving host in the history of the franchise.
+He hosted Late Night for 16 years, and as of 2025 is still the longest-serving host in the history of the franchise.